EmanueleZini/EmanueleZini/README.md

 I live my life one goal at a time — and right now, that goal is to become a **Senior Full Stack Developer**. 🚀

 My main tech stack includes **Java, C, HTML, CSS, JavaScript, SQL, and Python**.
-I’m currently learning the **React framework** to strengthen my front-end skills.
+I’m currently learning **the Angular framework** to strengthen my front-end skills through a course by Maximilian Schwarzmüller.

 Right now, I don’t have many pinned projects, but my goal is to **fill my GitHub with green dots** — one commit at a time. 💚